What Is LTL Shipping?

 LTL stands for ‘Less Than Load’ or ‘Less Than Truckload.’

-In the event freight brokers or shippers have smaller shipments, there’s no need to utilize and reserve a full trailer (known as ‘full truckload’).
+So why do freight brokers and shipper use LTL?
+In the event of smaller shipments, there’s no need to utilize and reserve a full trailer (known as ‘full truckload’).
 This is where brokers look for LTL carriers who can fulfill these smaller shipments.

 LTL works by reserving just a smaller portion of a trailer.
 Doing so allows brokers to save on the costs of reserving an entire trailer.
 The remaining space will be filled by other shipments.

 In general, the size of LTL shipments will range from 150 pounds to 10,000 pounds and sometimes even more.

 LTL tracking is the process of using shipment data to receive updates and determine location of LTL shipments.
 As such, LTL tracking is useful in predicting the estimated time of arrival (ETA) of freight.

 Tracking in the freight shipping world is most often associated with parcel service.
 You ship a package, receive a tracking number, and can easily follow online the route and stops your package makes form source to final destination.